Permissionless-Software-Foundation/minimal-slp-wallet/README.md

 # minimal-bch-wallet

 This is a minalist Bitcoin Cash (BCH) wallet for use with front end web apps.
 It's forked from the [Simple Bitcoin Wallet](https://www.npmjs.com/package/simple-bitcoin-wallet) developed by [Honest.cash](https://honest.cash).
-It's intended to be used with the [gatsby-ipfs-web-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet).
+It's intended to be used with the [gatsby-ipfs-web-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet) and [bch-js](https://www.npmjs.com/package/@chris.troutner/bch-js) provided by [FullStack.cash](https://fullstack.cash)

 The default derivation path for the wallet keypair is m/44'/245'/0'/0/0.